 The Project will constitute the first of its kind.
 Construction on the Project commenced in 2018 with the construction of the Phase I Facility comprised of the FEU, operating within an 11,000 square foot building located on the Project site.
 The FEU was brought online on July 1, 2019.
 Construction of the Ohio Phase II Facility has commenced, will include modifications to 150,000 square feet of existing buildings, utilities and the Project storage area.
 Production is expected to commence in late 2022 and the plant is expected to be fully operational in 2023.
-PCT might not be able to achieve completion of the Ohio Phase II Facility in the expected timeframe, in a cost-effective manner or at all due to a variety of factors, including, but not limited to, a stoppage of work, shortages of material, equipment or labor and increased costs, each as a result of the COVID-19 outbreak or the emergence of new variants of COVID 19, such as the Delta variant, unexpected construction problems or severe weather.
+PCT might not be able to achieve completion of the Ohio Phase II Facility in the expected timeframe, in a cost-effective manner or at all due to a variety of factors, including, but not limited to, a stoppage of work, shortages of material, unexpected construction problems or severe weather.
 Significant unexpected delays in construction could result in additional costs or reduced revenues, and it could limit the amount of UPRP PCT can produce, which could severely impact PCT's business, financial condition, results of operations and prospects.

 The construction and commissioning of any new project, including the Augusta Facility and the Feed PreP facilities, is dependent on a number of contingencies some of which are beyond PCT's control.
 There is also a risk that significant unanticipated costs or delays could arise due to, among other things, errors or omissions, unanticipated or concealed Project site conditions, including subsurface conditions, unforeseen technical issues or increases in plant and equipment costs, insufficiency of water supply and other utility infrastructure, or inadequate contractual arrangements.
 Should significant unanticipated costs arise, this could have a material adverse impact on PCT's business, financial performance and operations.
-No assurance can be given that construction will be completed, will be completed on time or will be completed at all, or as to whether PCT, which has provided a Guaranty of Completion of the Project, will have sufficient funds available to complete construction.
+No assurance can be given that construction will be completed on time or will be completed at all, or as to whether PCT, which has provided a Guaranty of Completion of the Project, will have sufficient funds available to complete construction.
 If the Project is not completed, funds are not likely to be available to pay debt service on PCT's outstanding debt.